 This is the percent of patients who were prescribed antipsychotic medications.
 These medications are used to treat several medical conditions, including cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients prescribed antianxiety medications.
-Antianxiety medications are given to patients experiencing depression and anxiety.
+This indicates the percentage of patients given antianxiety medications.
+These medications are prescribed to residents suffering from anxiety and depression.

 Managing Depression Among Residents

 In Fairport Baptist Homes, 13.75% of Patients